mmlacak/crochess/docs/source/libcc/paths.rst

     | A |  ------>  | B |  ------>  | D2 |
     +---+           +---+           +----+

-Note that :c:member:`CcPathLink.fork` link was used only once, all other alternative paths after divergence are linked via :c:member:`CcPathLink.alt`.
+Note that :c:member:`CcPathNode.fork` link was used only once, all other alternative paths after divergence are linked via :c:member:`CcPathNode.alt`.

-It is possible to have subsequent nodes use :c:member:`CcPathLink.fork` link, if all their path segments end with divergence.
+It is possible to have subsequent nodes use :c:member:`CcPathNode.fork` link, if all their path segments end with divergence.

 Forking paths are used after divergence; and also to facilitate multiple,